dataluscorp/browser/widget/cocoa/docs/sdks.md

 the SDK for the most recent released version of macOS at the time of the Xcode release.
 The SDK is located at `/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk`.

-Compiling Firefox for macOS requires a macOS SDK.
+Compiling Datalus for macOS requires a macOS SDK.
 The build system uses the SDK from Xcode.app by default, and you can select a different SDK using the `mozconfig` option `--with-macos-sdk`:

 ```text